-Flexor Tendon Injuries & Repair
+Flexor Tendon Injuries

-What are Flexor Tendon Injuries?
+What are Flexor Tendons?

 The Flexor Tendons are located on the palm side of the hand.
 They are thick cord-like connective tissues that attach the finger bones to muscles in the forearm and allow the fingers to bend.
-Flexor tendons are quite prone to injury due to their location below the skin and lack of flesh in the hand.
+Flexor tendons are prone to injury due to their location below the skin and lack of flesh in the hand.

-What causes Flexor Tendon Injuries?
+What Causes Flexor Tendon Injuries?

-What are the symptoms of Flexor Tendon Injuries?
+What Are the Symptoms of Flexor Tendon Injuries?

 How are Flexor Tendon Injuries diagnosed?

 Early diagnosis and treatment of Flexor Tendon Injury is critical in restoring dexterity and functionality to the digit.
 After a complete history is taken, the doctor will examine the affected hand.
-The physician will assess range of motion and may manipulate the fingers to determine the exact point of injury.
+The physician will assess a range of motion and may manipulate the fingers to determine the exact point of injury.
 Sensation and blood flow are also checked as nerves and blood vessels are often damaged along with the flexor tendons.
-X-rays may be taken to rule-out bone involvement.
+X-rays may be taken to rule out bone involvement.

-How are Flexor Tendon Injuries treated?
+How Are Flexor Tendon Injuries Treated?

 Non-surgical